History of India (1947–present): Foreign policy and military conflicts

 Nehru's foreign policy was the inspiration of the Non-Aligned Movement, of which India was a co-founder.
 Nehru maintained friendly relations with both the United States and the Soviet Union, and encouraged the People's Republic of China to join the global community of nations.
 In 1956, when the Suez Canal Company was seized by the Egyptian government, an international conference voted 18–4 to take action against Egypt.
 India was one of the four backers of Egypt, along with Indonesia, Sri Lanka, and the USSR.
 India had opposed the partition of Palestine and the 1956 invasion of the Sinai by Israel, the United Kingdom and France, but did not oppose the Chinese direct control over Tibet, and the suppression of a pro-democracy movement in Hungary by the Soviet Union.
 Although Nehru disavowed nuclear ambitions for India, Canada and France aided India in the development of nuclear power stations for electricity.
 India also negotiated an agreement in 1960 with Pakistan on the just use of the waters of seven rivers shared by the countries.
 Nehru had visited Pakistan in 1953, but owing to political turmoil in Pakistan, no headway was made on the Kashmir dispute.

-India has fought a total of four wars/military conflicts with its rival nation Pakistan, two in this period.
+India has fought a total of four wars/military conflicts with its neighbouring rival state Pakistan, two in this period.
 In the Indo-Pakistani War of 1947, fought over the disputed territory of Kashmir, Pakistan captured one-third of Kashmir (which India claims as its territory), and India captured three-fifths (which Pakistan claims as its territory).
 In the Indo-Pakistani War of 1965, India attacked Pakistan on all fronts by crossing the international border after attempts by Pakistani troops to infiltrate Indian-controlled Kashmir by crossing the de facto border between India and Pakistan in Kashmir.

 In 1961, after continual petitions for a peaceful handover, India invaded and annexed the Portuguese colony of Goa on the west coast of India.

 In 1962 China and India engaged in the brief Sino-Indian War over the border in the Himalayas.
 The war was a complete rout for the Indians and led to a refocusing on arms build-up and an improvement in relations with the United States.
 China withdrew from disputed territory in the contested Chinese South Tibet and Indian North-East Frontier Agency that it crossed during the war.
 India disputes China's sovereignty over the smaller Aksai Chin territory that it controls on the western part of the Sino-Indian border.